top of page

 5% for registered landlords, 20% for unregistered (deductible expenses)

-• Variable Rates: Georgia's import taxes generally fall into three tiers: 0%, 5%, or 12%.
-The exact rate depends on the specific goods imported.
-You can find the correct rate using the product's classification code or by searching for its Georgian name on the relevant customs resources.
+Georgia's import taxes generally fall into three tiers: 0%, 5%, or 12%.
+The precise rate depends on the specific goods imported.
+You can determine the correct rate by using the product's classification code or by searching for its Georgian name on relevant customs resources.

-• Imports from select countries, including those within the EU, may be exempt from import tax.
-VAT might still apply.
+• Imports from select countries, including those within the EU, may be exempt from import tax, though VAT might still apply.

 • Small shipments valued under 300 GEL are fully exempt from both import tax and VAT.